starsbane/AstroRoutines/README.md

 # AstroRoutines
-An unoffical .NET Standard 2.0 translation of C Library of the Standards of Fundamental Astronomy (SOFA) software libraries from International Astronomical Union (IAU), provides a collection of subroutines that implement official IAU algorithms for astronomical computations.
+An unofficial .NET Standard 2.0 port of the International Astronomical Union's C SOFA software library, provides a collection of subroutines, helper methods and constants that implement official IAU algorithms for astronomical computations.

 This package is based on SOFA ANSI C Release 19 (2023-10-11) and distributed under Apache-2.0 license and the SOFA License.
 Please refer to https://www.iausofa.org/ for details regarding the SOFA releases.